umputun/remark42/README.md

 * No external databases, everything embedded in a single data file
 * Fully dockerized and can be deployed in a single command
 * Self-contained executable can be deployed directly to Linux, Windows and MacOS
-* Clean, lightweight and customizable UI
+* Clean, lightweight and customizable UI with white and dark themes
 * Multi-site mode from a single instance
 * Integration with automatic ssl (direct and via [nginx-le](https://github.com/umputun/nginx-le))
 * [Privacy focused](#privacy)